micheles/micheles.github.io/_posts/2015-06-15-using-the-datastore.md

 tool to visualize and edit HDF5 files (the advantage of using
 standards: we did not have to write it).

-Incidentally, let me point out that this ~20=line routine is essentially doing 90% of the work than in the original oq-engine was done in ~10000 lines of code (most of them spent in defining database tables that here are simply not needed) ~100 times less efficiently.
+Incidentally, let me point out that this ~20-line routine is essentially doing 90% of the work than in the original oq-engine was done in ~10000 lines of code (most of them spent in defining database tables that here are simply not needed) ~100 times less efficiently, at least for what concerns the saving times.

 The calculation here is sequential.
 Making it parallel requires just two more lines, but it is left for another post, to keep the